junxit/us-congress-code/title-16/chapter-2/sec-545b.md

         - **(III)** for removal of hazard trees along trails and roadways.
       - **(ii)** *Salvage sales* The Secretary may not allow a salvage sale in the Scenic Recreation Area.
   - **(7)** *Withdrawal*
-    - **(A)** 22 So in original.
-No subpar.
-(B) has been enacted. subject 33 So in original.
+    - **(A)** 1 subject 22 So in original.
 Probably should be capitalized. to valid existing rights, all lands in the Scenic Recreation Area are withdrawn from—
       - **(i)** any form of entry, appropriation, or disposal under the public lands laws;
       - **(ii)** location, entry, and patent under the mining laws; and
       - **(iii)** disposition under the mineral and geothermal leasing laws.